dougeby/IntuneDocs/intune-user-help/rename-your-device-cpapp.md

      ![Example screenshot of the Company Portal app for Windows, Device details page, Rename popup field.](./media/1808_RenameApp_Popup.png)

 ## Rename device from device context menu
+Complete the following step to remove a device from its [context menu](https://docs.microsoft.com//windows/uwp/design/controls-and-patterns/menus).

 1. On the **Home** page of the Company Portal app, go to **My Devices**.

     ![Example screenshot of the Company Portal app for Windows, Home page, highlighting the My Devices section.](./media/1809_CheckAccess_Context_Select_Device.png)
-2. Right-click or press and hold a device to open its [context menu](https://docs.microsoft.com//windows/uwp/design/controls-and-patterns/menus).
+2. Right-click or press and hold a device to open its context menu.

     ![Example screenshot of the Company Portal app for Windows, Home page.
 Device context menu is visible in the **My Devices** section of the page and shows "Rename", "Remove", and "Check access" actions.](./media/1809_DeviceContextMenu_Windows_CP.png)
 3. Select **Rename**.